sunrise-stake/docs/docs/home.md

 including ones with more direct climate impact, such as reforestation projects.

 ### How to Stake?
-Depositing your SOL via Sunrise Stake only takes only a few clicks:
+Depositing your SOL via Sunrise Stake takes only a few clicks:

 1. Visit [the app](https://app.sunrisestake.com/) and connect your wallet.
 2. Select the amount of SOL you want to stake.